SegFaulty/RestInCloud/docker/README.md

 # RestInCloud on Docker
-tested on coreos
+tested on coreOs

 ## digitalocean.com
 * start a coreos instance
-* name the instance like the real host name and dns it, inject to a contianer with docker run -e HOST_HOSTNAME={backtick}hostname{backtick} -d nginx
+* name the instance like the real host name and dns it, inject to a container with docker run -e HOST_HOSTNAME={backtick}hostname{backtick} -d nginx